-MDSAP is one of the (too) few harmonization program among different regulation systems.
+MDSAP (Medical Device Single Audit Program) is one of the (too) few harmonization program among different regulation systems.

-The International Medical Device Regulators Forum (IMDRF) identified a work group to develop specific documents for advancing a Medical Device Single Audit Program.
+MDSAP was developed by the International Medical Device Regulators Forum (IMDRF) which identified a work group to develop specific documents for establishing a Medical Device Single Audit Program.

 Since January 2014, FDA was participating in a Pilot phase alongside other international partners.
 The pilot phase ended December 2016 and the formal program begun January 2017.

 The MDSAP program is intended to allow MDSAP recognized Auditing Organizations to conduct a single audit of a medical device manufacturer that will satisfy the relevant requirements of the medical device regulatory authorities participating in the program.

 International partners that are participating in the program include: